Learning-to-Defer with Expert-Conditional Advice: Problem Formulation and Surrogate Design

 \item \emph{The Bayes router selects the best optimally-advised expert:}

 \end{enumerate} \end{restatable} The proof is given in Appendix~\ref{app:proof_bayes}.
 The result reveals a fundamental coupling: the router does not compare experts on their unaided costs $\mathbb{E}[c_j(X, Y) \mid X = x]$ as in the standard setting, but on their optimally-advised ones.
 An expert that would never be selected under standard deferral may become optimal once paired with the right advice.
-The two decisions---who acts and what they see---cannot be separated.

 \paragraph{When is advice worth acquiring?} In any practical system, acquiring information has a cost, and a sensible policy should query only when the expected benefit justifies the expense.
-The Bayes-optimal query function satisfies exactly this principle.
-Under the cost decomposition~\eqref{eq:advice_cost}, the system acquires advice $k \geq 1$ for expert $j$ if and only if the expected reduction in task loss exceeds the advice fee. \begin{restatable}[Advice acquisition condition]{lemma}{advicecondlemma} Under the cost decomposition~\eqref{eq:advice_cost}, the Bayes-optimal query satisfies $q^\star(x, j) \neq 0$ if and only if there exists $k \in [K]$ such that
+The smallest-index Bayes query of Lemma~\ref{lem:bayes} satisfies exactly this principle.
+Under the cost decomposition~\eqref{eq:advice_cost}, the system acquires advice $k \geq 1$ for expert $j$ if and only if some queried source strictly beats the no-advice option in expected total cost. \begin{restatable}[Advice acquisition condition]{lemma}{advicecondlemma} Under the cost decomposition~\eqref{eq:advice_cost} and the smallest-index tie-breaking of Lemma~\ref{lem:bayes}, the Bayes-optimal query satisfies $q^\star(x, j) \neq 0$ if and only if there exists $k \in [K]$ such that

 When no source satisfies this condition, $q^\star(x, j) = 0$ and the expert acts on $x$ alone. \end{restatable} The proof is given in Appendix~\ref{app:proof_advice_cond}.
 The left-hand side of \eqref{eq:advice_cond} measures how much advice $k$ improves expert $j$'s prediction; the right-hand side is the price of obtaining it.
 The system acquires advice only when it is expected to pay for itself.